spiffe/spiffe.io/README.md

 make serve
 ```

 > Check the `HUGO_VERSION` environment variable in the [`netlify.toml`](netlify.toml) configuration file to see which Hugo version is deemed canonical for the SPIFFE website.
 Any Hugo version at or after that version should work fine.
+If you plan on working on the Sass/CSS, make sure to install the "extended" version of Hugo with support for [Hugo Pipes](https://gohugo.io/hugo-pipes/), which processes the Sass in realtime.

 ### Docker